 Vinyl is made out of many parts, but the most important pieces are a turntable or platter, tone arm, cartridge, and stylus.

-You might wonder what so special about vinyl records.
-First, hands down because they sound amazing and secondly, it has a lossless format type.
+You might wonder what is so special about vinyl records.
+First, hands down because they sound amazing and secondly, it has a lossless format type, meaning no sound quality is lost during the recording phase.